bethel-physics/hw_projectiles/README.md

 ## Problem 4 (homework)<a name="5"></a>

 The drag coefficient for a baseball actually varies with velocity.
 Modify your program to account for a drag coefficient that varies with velocity according to the table shown.
-Use linear interpolation to determine the drag coefficient for values in the table.
+Use linear interpolation to determine the drag coefficient for speeds between values in the table.
 Test your conditions for the same initial conditions and parameters as in Problem #1.

 Display your results as a figure with two subplots: one subplot displays the projectile trajectory (*x* vs. *y*); the other subplot displays the projectile velocity magnitude versus time.